yasliaslan/lung-nodule-segmentation/README.md

-Lung Nodule Segmentation with NoduNet
+Lung Nodule Segmentation with Node-U-Net

 This repository contains the official PyTorch implementation of the lung nodule segmentation framework presented in our manuscript.
 The codebase is provided for reproducibility and transparency purposes and follows the same experimental setup described in the paper.